mets/METS-primer/Chapter-3.md

 grouped within File Group elements, to provide for subdividing the files by object version or other criteria such as file type, size etc.

-**Structural Section** -- Structural Section outlines a hierarchical structure for the digital object, and links the elements of that structure to content files and metadata that pertain to each element.
+**Structural Map Section** -- Structural Map Section outlines a hierarchical structure for the digital object, and links the elements of that structure to content files and metadata that pertain to each element.

 ### METS root element example